 You can find out more about non-profits that may offer help with paying for braces by contacting your local health center and asking.
 You may also want to get in touch with Smile for a Lifetime, or Smiles Change Lives.

 Smile for a Lifetime is a nonprofit organization that helps kids get orthodontic care.
-They will put you in touch with practitioners around the United States who offer free orthodontic treatment.
+They will put you in touch with practitioners around the United States who offer free braces and other orthodontic treatments.
 The patients they prioritize are at-risk groups.
 They also offer some services for low-income adults.

 Smiles Change Lives is also a nonprofit organization whose mission is to help children get the orthodontic care that they need.
 They operate similarly to Smile for a Lifetime, matching patients with practitioners who offer free care around the country.